-The BADA 4 analysis of procedural profile operations uses a modified version of the BADA Family 4 fuel flow model.
-The modification to the BADA 4 fuel flow model is in the potential to use thrust computed according to the SAE-AIR-1845/Doc 29 model (instead of BADA 4 thrust model values) as an input to the BADA 4 fuel flow model.
-A full summary of the input thrust type (i.e., SAE-AIR-1845/Doc 29 or BADA 4) used as an input to the BADA 4 fuel flow model is provided in Table 3-8 and Table 3-9.
+The BADA 4 analysis of procedural profile operations uses different thrust models as input to the BADA Family 4 fuel flow model for segments where BADA 4 thrust data are not available, as described in section 3.7.10.
+Specifically, the implementation of the BADA 4 fuel flow model in AEDT includes the potential to use thrust computed using the SAE-AIR-1845/Doc 29 model and data (instead of the BADA 4 thrust model and data) as an input to the BADA 4 fuel flow model.
+A full summary of the input thrust type (i.e., SAE-AIR-1845/Doc 29 or BADA 4) used as an input to the BADA 4 fuel flow model is provided in Table 3-9.